- No maintenance fees for the first $10,000

 What’s more, one of Wealthfront’s major blind spots is that they don’t purchase fractional shares of ETFs.
 In essence, you can’t buy partial shares and must rely on buying the entire stocks.
 This limits your ability to make the most of your entire deposit.
 Not only that, but Wealthfront keeps a cash balance in your account commensurate to your projected fees over the following year.

 From a customer service perspective, Wealthfront’s efforts are adequate, if not outstanding.
 Like most outfits, it offers Monday-to-Friday phone support during normal business hours, but outside of that there is not a lot of help to be had, apart from 24/7 email support.
-To that end, Wealthfront might be best for traders who already have at least a little experience on the market.
+To that end, Wealthfront is generally accepted by customers to be suited to a wide range of investors but some reviews highlight that it is more suitable for investors who have at least some experience and understanding of the financial markets.

 Even with these caveats, the small disadvantages pale in comparison to the positive aspects of Wealthfront, particularly for those investors who plan to keep their portfolio below the $10,000 range.

-The rest of Wealthfront’s offerings, features and platforms are pretty admirable even without the huge benefit of their low fees, making it a very good choice for all kinds of investors.
+The rest of Wealthfront’s platform provides features and tools for investors to leverage in their investment and portfolio management process but comes with relatively higher fees than competitors.
 Whether you want to invest a little or a lot, you could do a lot worse than Wealthfront.

 StockHax strives to provide unbiased and reliable information on cryptocurrency, finance, trading, and stocks.
 However, we cannot provide financial advice and urge users to do their own research and due diligence.Read More